 Introduction to Holyoke, Massachusetts

 Holyoke, Massachusetts, in Hampden county, is 3 miles N of Chicopee, Massachusetts and 80 miles W of Boston, Massachusetts.
-Part of the surrounding Springfield metro area, Holyoke is home to some 39,838 residents.
+Holyoke is part of the surrounding Springfield metro area.

 This region of the Connecticut River Valley was first settled by Englishmen in the year 1633.
 People from Massachusetts Bay explored the overland route to the "Great River" and in 1635-36, a warehouse and wharf was constructed near Agawam to trade with the Indians.
 Springfield grew out of this trading post.
 It later evolved into West Springfield, whose third Parish, North Parish, became Holyoke.
 Holyoke was first settled in 1745 and was officially incorporated in the year 1850.

 - Mount Tom of the Mount Tom Range

 - Holyoke Heritage State Park

 Things To Do In Holyoke